-Between the seventh and ninth centuries, multiple competing kingdoms emerged in central Thailand and it is at this time that the earliest Buddhist and Hindu sculptures first appear in this region.
-For a time, the Dvaravati rulers in the central Thai city of Nakhon Pathom maintained power and many scholars have used their name to characterize this period and a people who spoke the Mon language.
-Unlike the Pre-Angkorian kingdoms of the Mekong delta that were linked to China and India by an international trade network, central Thailand remained relatively isolated.
+Between the seventh and ninth centuries, multiple competing kingdoms emerged in central Thailand, and it is at this time that the earliest Buddhist and Hindu sculptures first appear in this region.
+For a time, the Dvaravati rulers in the central Thai city of Nakhon Pathom maintained power, and many scholars have used their name to characterize this period and a people who spoke the Mon language.
+Unlike the pre-Angkorian kingdoms of the Mekong Delta that were linked to China and India by an international trade network, central Thailand remained relatively isolated.
 As a result, a distinct and highly sophisticated Mon-Dvaravati style emerged (1987.417.5).
 Buddhism appears to have been the major religion, but the presence of Hinduism is well attested by monumental lingas found throughout the region (1994.510) and images dedicated to Vishnu.
-By the eighth century, Mahayana and Esoteric Buddhism had begun to take hold in the area of the Korat plateau; especially notable are the many multi-armed bronze bodhisattvas found near the town of Prakhon Chai (67.234).
+By the eighth century, Mahayana and Esoteric Buddhism had begun to take hold in the area of the Khorat Plateau; especially notable are the many multi-armed bronze bodhisattvas found near the town of Prakhon Chai (67.234).

 Considerable innovation in religious iconography occurred during the Mon-Dvaravati period.
 It is only during this period that we find Buddhas (1982.220.5) holding both of their hands in a gesture of exposition or teaching (vitarkamudra) that in India is confined to the right hand.
 Mon-Dvaravati iconographic developments clearly impacted Burmese sculptural production.
 A good example is a seated Buddha (2006.53) that was manufactured in the Pyu region of central west Burma.
 Like the Mon-Dvaravati images, it originally held both hands in the teaching gesture.
 The Pyu kingdom flourished in central and northern Burma from the early years A.D. to around 832, when Halin, the capital, was sacked by forces of the southern Chinese Nanzhao kingdom.
 The sculpture in this area displays a fluidity of modeling with an emphasis on soft flowing volumes rather than the linear development of forms that is seen in the best early Southeast Asian sculpture.